dmcalli2/Advanced_epidemiology_course/README.md

 ## Interactive web-apps
 Some of the couse will be taught using interactive web-apps which we are developing.
 The first of which is available at https://ihwph-hehta.shinyapps.io/competing_risks/.

+## Reading list

+It is easy to be overwhelmed by reading lists.
+[This list is very much optional](https://docs.google.com/document/d/1eqVzqYM6ozlrt5I_4aqqe6OIR6OV6EJ8G6Tg1lBaQ4Q/edit?usp=sharing).
+You are also encouraged to comment and/or suggest alternatives.